howsoai/howso-docs/source/user_guide/basic_capabilities/predictions.rst

 that we know we want to use to predict an :ref:`action_features`.
 The action feature in this example will be **Highway MPG**.

-**Evaluating the Trainee** - To understand the accuracy of the trainee for our tasks, we can use the built-in :meth:`Trainee.react_into_trainee`.
+**Evaluating the Trainee** - To understand the accuracy of the trainee for our tasks, we can use the built-in :meth:`Trainee.react_aggregate`.
-Since we are not using a train-test split approach in this example, we will use the :meth:`~Trainee.react_into_trainee` method, which performs a :meth:`~Trainee.react` on each of the cases that is trained into the model using a leave-one-out approach.
+Since we are not using a train-test split approach in this example, we will use the :meth:`~Trainee.react_aggregate` method, which performs a :meth:`~Trainee.react` on each of the cases that is trained into the model using a leave-one-out approach.

-That method allows us to use :meth:`~Trainee.get_prediction_stats` to evaluate regression accuracy statistics such as:
+That method allows us to use prediction stats to evaluate regression accuracy statistics such as:

 - **R-Squared** - :math:`R^2` is a value that represents how well the predictions fit the data, the closer to 1.0 the better the fit
 - **Mean Absolute Error (MAE)** average absolute error between actual and predicted values over the whole dataset, and relative to the scale of what is being measured